Foundation of an Establishment in Liechtenstein

 Appointment of an Auditor

-An Establishment is Liechtenstein must appoint an auditor if it is carrying on commercial activities or if the Establishment‘s articles of association provides that the purpose of the establishment is so.
+An Establishment in Liechtenstein must appoint an auditor if it is carrying on commercial activities or if the Establishment‘s articles of association provide that the purpose of the establishment is so.

 Representative